 The same is true in our day.
 Miracles are there if one chooses to recognize them.
 The Amidah prayer expresses it this way: God's miracles are "with us every day" and his wonders and favors are "in every season."
 Yet, many ignore the miracles that sustain us day in, day out.
 It takes great faith to acknowledge miracles.

-May your Hanukkah be filled with the remembrance of the miracles in the lives of our forefathers, the miracles present in our daily lives, and most of all, the miracle of the salvation made available through the One who was sent from the Father-Yeshua the Messiah!
+May your Hanukkah be filled with the remembrance of the miracles in the lives of our forefathers, the miracles present in our daily lives, and most of all, the miracle of salvation made available through the Messiah!